-For the more adventurous photographers a campervan makes a great base to use for long days spent climbing in the mountains or chasing the perfect surfing shot along the Californian coast, without the hassle of finding somewhere cheap enough to stay in striking distance to the action.
-For someone who would love to challenge themselves on a photography trip but doesn’t want to travel solo, a VanCraft campervan might help find that sweet spot of a photography trip that is fun both for you and a travel-oriented partner.
-For photography couples who normally camp or stay in hostels a campervan is an attainable taste of luxury.
-We never tired of coming in from a shoot, boiling some water and making coffee wherever and whenever we fancied.
-In contrast to this outlook of unaccustomed luxury, a VanCraft campervan is sure to appeal to those whose photography holidays normally involve smart hotels.
-With air conditioning and a diesel heater, we feel you’d really enjoy the excitement and freedom of sleeping wild, with a different view every night, and with the comforting familiarity of a fridge and a double bed that you can shoot sunrise from the next day.
+For the more adventurous photographers, a campervan makes an excellent base for long days spent climbing in the mountains or chasing the perfect surfing shot along the Californian coast, without the hassle of finding somewhere cheap enough to stay in striking distance to the action.
+For someone who would love to challenge themselves on a photography trip but doesn’t want to travel solo, a VanCraft campervan might help find that sweet spot of a photography trip that is fun for you and a travel-oriented partner.
+A campervan is an attainable taste of luxury for photography couples who usually camp or stay in hostels.
+We never tired of coming in from a shoot, boiling some water, and making coffee wherever and whenever we fancied.
+In contrast to this outlook of unaccustomed luxury, a VanCraft campervan is sure to appeal to those whose photography holidays typically involve small hotels.
+With air conditioning and a diesel heater, we feel you’d enjoy the excitement and freedom of sleeping wild, with a different view every night, and with the comforting familiarity of a fridge and a double bed that you can shoot sunrise from the next day.

 A photography road trip with VanCraft may not be a hardcore dirtbag adventure, nor a 5- star luxury excursion, but driving around the beautiful Southwest in a VanCraft campervan offers you so much flexibility to do the trip exactly the way that suits you.
-And it is, undeniably, incredibly fun.
+And it is undeniably, incredibly fun.
 Your photography road trip should be unbridled amounts of fun!
-Just book yourself a little extra time, we already know you’re going to wish you had.
+Just book yourself a little extra time; we already know you’ll wish you had.